Chirag2307/Chirag2307/README.md

 - 📫 How to reach me:📧chirag23072000@gmail.com

-- ⚡ Fun fact: I like Shikamaru from Naruto 😁
+- ⚡ Fun fact about me: I like Shikamaru from Naruto 😁